kaikue/MagicOfTheStars/README.md

 		- up to 3rd time combo (2 increasing rolls)
 	- Should make the game FUN
 	- Slimes- have to roll under ledge and squish one to teach mechanic
+	- Can also jump on enemies to damage them
+	- Spiky shell enemies- bounce off them (or along top) while rolling
 - Bosses
 	- Super Stars (gives star x3, different overlay text, image, music)
 	- Don't spawn boss if superstar was collected